superg3m/ckit/README.md

 5. - [ ] Start writing the **GAME ENGINE** you have everything you need in order to succeed

 ### Future Plans
-1. - [ ] Make logging system more robust with better way to color certain text and parse the message better so you can intuitively \n something
+1. - [ ] Make logging system more robust with better way to color certain text and parse the message better so you can intuitively \n something.
 2. - [ ] Make string stuff a bit more robust I would like to impose a cap on it.
 3. - [ ] More robust Debugging system the stacktrace is nice but I should properly implement it with stackwalker.

 Thoughts:
-	I need to rewrite the memory tagging system from the ground up and I need to incentivice arenas way more than I currently do it makes lifetimes siginificantly easier.
+	I need to rewrite the memory tagging system from the ground up and I need to insentivise arenas way more than I currently do it makes lifetimes siginificantly easier.

 	I need to really think about how data comes in an how it gets tagged this deserves some really critical thought!